Universal quantum computing with qubits embedded in trapped-ion qudits: Conclusion

 \section{Conclusion}

-We proposed a set of techniques for compilation of quantum circuits on qubits, embedded in trapped-ion qudits.
-A feature of the proposed approach is the use of qudit-based generalization of M$\o$lmer-S$\o$rensen gate as a basic two-particle gate.
-We showed that the implementation of qubit circuit on qutrits in this case can be reduced to the implementation of extended to qutrits space versions of single- and two-particle gates and the use of the qutrit-based method for multi-qubit gate decomposition, developed directly for trapped-ion qutrtits.
-In case of ququarts, which space is considered as a space of two-qubits, we developed a way for the realization of single-qubit gates inside the ququart and introduced a method to realize two-qubit controlled-phase gate on two qubits embedded in different ququarts.
-On the basis on single- and two-qubit gates arbitrary qubit circuit can be implemented on qubits embedded into trapped-ion ququarts.
-We expect these results are directly applicable to trapped-ion qudit-based processors.
+We have presented a set of techniques for compilation of quantum circuits on qubits that are embedded in trapped-ion qudits.
+A feature of the proposed approach is the use of qudit-based generalization of MS gate as a basic two-particle gate.
+We have shown how increasing the dimensionality in experimentally relevant cases (from $d=3$ up to $d=8$) brings more and more benefits in the compilation of qubit quantum circuits.
+We expect these results are directly applicable to trapped-ion qudit-based processors~\cite{Ringbauer2021,Kolachevsky2022}.

-\paragraph*{Note added.} While finishing the manuscript we have learned that the authors of \cite{fang2023} obtained a similar results on qutrit-based decomposition.
-However, the authors consider another basic two-particle interaction (Cirac-Zoller gate) and do not use 'qutrit' terminology in their work.